JustinFay01/visnotes-react/docs/quick-start.md

 ## Husky

-**To ignore husky** use any git command with the `--no-verify` flag.

 [Husky](https://typicode.github.io/husky/) serves as a way to share [git hooks](https://git-scm.com/docs/githooks) between developers.
-Git hooks serve as a way to run scripts before major git actions like pushes, commits, etc. However, they are stored in the git folder which is not tracked by version control.
-Therefore, we use husky to ensure that before each commit, the code maintains formatting style.

 As a special note, if your `package.json` is not in the root directory, installation will be slightly different.
 View the `Project Not in Git Root Directory` on the [How To page](https://typicode.github.io/husky/how-to.html) section within the husky documentation.